Sharpeville massacre: Response

 The uproar among South Africa's black population was immediate, and the following week saw demonstrations, protest marches, strikes, and riots around the country.
 On 30 March 1960, the government declared a state of emergency, detaining more than 18,000 people, including prominent anti-apartheid activists who were known as members of the Congress Alliance including Nelson Mandela and some still enmeshed in the Treason Trial.

 Many white South Africans were also horrified by the massacre.
 The poet Duncan Livingstone, a Scottish immigrant from the Isle of Mull who lived in Pretoria, wrote in response to the massacre the Scottish Gaelic poem "Bean Dubh a' Caoidh a Fir a Chaidh a Marbhadh leis a' Phoileas" ("A Black Woman Mourns her Husband Killed by the Police").

 A storm of international protest followed the Sharpeville shootings, including sympathetic demonstrations in many countries and condemnation by the United Nations.
 On 1 April 1960, the United Nations Security Council passed Resolution 134.
 Sharpeville marked a turning point in South Africa's history; the country found itself increasingly isolated in the international community.
 The event also played a role in South Africa's departure from the Commonwealth of Nations in 1961.

 The Sharpeville massacre contributed to the banning of the PAC and ANC as illegal organisations.
-The massacre was one of the catalysts for a shift from passive resistance to armed resistance by these organisations.
+The massacre was one of the catalysts for a shift from nonviolent resistance and civil disobedience to guerrilla warfare, terrorism, and conventional warfare by these organisations.
 The foundation of Poqo, the military wing of the PAC, and Umkhonto we Sizwe, the military wing of the ANC, followed shortly afterwards.

 Not all reactions were negative: embroiled in its opposition to the Civil Rights Movement, the Mississippi House of Representatives voted for a resolution supporting the South African government "for its steadfast policy of segregation and the [staunch] adherence to their traditions in the face of overwhelming external agitation."
 The resolution passed 78–8 in the Mississippi House of Representatives and 45–0 in the Mississippi State Senate.